tao200ok/expresso/README.md

 ### _Update a menu item_

-Updates a menu item's information on the system using the supplied menuItemId and menuId.
+Updates a menu item's information in the system using the supplied menuItemId and menuId.

 #### **Request:**